shmatsuo/starter-academic/content/publication/PODC2003/index.md

 ---
-title: "A Method for Exchanging Valuable Data: How to Realize Matching Oblivious Transfer"
+title: "Brief Announcement: A Method for Exchanging Valuable Data: How to Realize Matching Oblivious Transfer"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here